-Your About page is really about your target customers.
+Your About page is really about your target customers, not about search engine optimization.
 Your company story should touch on the following elements to help you craft customer-centered content:

-- Tell that person why they should bother reading your site.
+- Tell that person why they should read on and stay on your site.

 - Talk about the problems you solve.

 Yes, this is a place to talk about yourself - but only in a customer service context.

 - Include names and bios of staff members